elazdi-al/elliptic-curves/README.md

 ##### todo

-[-] Basic Rendering of Elliptic curve
+- [x] Basic Rendering of Elliptic curve
-[ ] Change Rendering to SVG format
+- [ ] Change Rendering to SVG format
-[ ] include egpui.rs and allow interative realtime change of a, b and zoom (gl)
+- [ ] include egpui.rs and allow interative realtime change of a, b and zoom (gl)